emilyfdzhang/ConnectedSpine/README.md

 Select Hosting: Configure and deploy Firebase Hosting sites.

-Select Use an existing project.
+Select _Use an existing project_.

 Select your Firebase Project (e.g. ConnectedSpine).

-Specify dist when firebase init asks what the public directory is.
+Specify _dist_ when firebase init asks what the public directory is.

-Say no when Firebase asks about adding Github Actions.
+Say _NO_ when Firebase asks about adding Github Actions.

-Say yes when Firebase asks about configuring as a single-page app.
+Say _YES_ when Firebase asks about configuring as a single-page app.

-Say no if Firebase asks you to overwrite build/index.html.
+Say _NO_ if Firebase asks you to overwrite build/index.html.

 To deploy, run